TobiasWooldridge/UniBuddyAPI/README.md

 ### Legal

-This work is licensed under the Apache2 license.
+All code by myself in this repository licensed under the Apache2 license unless otherwise specified.
 You can pretty much do whatever you want with it.
 But I would love if you contributed back to the project if it's useful to you :)

+Note that some dependencies may not be as leniently licensed.